-I was a Nominee for the 2015 National Crime Victims’ Service Award and am the Chair of the Cyberbullying Workgroup for the Institute of Child Development and Digital Media, collaborating with the National Academy of Sciences' Sackler Colloquium.
-Each year I trains and supervise graduate and undergraduate students and collaborate with multiple agencies around the State of Massachusetts and across the nation.
+I am on the Scientific Advisory Board for the Institute of Child Development and Digital Media.
+Each year I train and supervise graduate and undergraduate students and collaborate with multiple agencies around the State of Massachusetts and across the nation.
 MARC provides programs to hundreds of schools each year, and I personally train teachers, help educate parents, and speak publicly at dozens of schools, universities, and conferences nationwide and internationally.

 I write for both academic audiences and for the public.
 I was the Special Editor for the Cyberbullying issues of the Journal of the American Academy of Child and Adolescent Psychiatry-CONNECT and the Journal of Social Sciences, and I've authored more than a hundred articles in academic journals and books.
-I am the author of Understanding Violence, a standard academic text in the field of child development and violent criminal behavior, and of Bullying and Cyberbullying: A Guide for Educators, published by Harvard Education Press.
+I am the author of nine books, both for adults and for children, including the Insanely Awesome series, 25 Myths About Bullying and Cyberbullying, Understanding Violence, a standard academic text in the field of child development and violent criminal behavior, and of Bullying and Cyberbullying: A Guide for Educators, published by Harvard Education Press.
 I have also written a variety of research-based curricula and educational handouts for communities and professionals.
-Reflecting my interest in educating laypeople, I have answered questions in a column for the New York Times (online edition), and I write the column Bullying Bulletin Board, which is syndicated by Gatehouse Media in hundreds of newspapers nationwide.
+Reflecting my interest in educating laypeople, I have answered questions in a column for the New York Times (online edition), and I wrote the column Bullying Bulletin Board, which was syndicated by Gatehouse Media in hundreds of newspapers nationwide.

 I went to college at the University of California, Berkeley, where I graduated with Phi Beta Kappa and High Honors in Psychology.
 After finishing my bachelor's degree, I earned my PhD in Clinical Psychology from the University of Southern California as an All‑University Predoctoral Merit Fellow, where I conducted research on the causes of aggression.
 I trained as a Post-Doctoral Fellow with a National Institute of Mental Health Merit Research Service Award at the University of New Hampshire at the Family Research Laboratory, and then began my career as a professor in public higher education in Massachusetts.